lijie-hu/lijie-hu.github.io/_pages/about.md

 <hr />

 # 🔥 News
-- *2025.06*: &nbsp;🎉 I will be visiting and giving a talk in Shanghai AI Laboratory on 16th June, see you then!
 - *2025.05*: &nbsp;🎉 Our paper "Stable Vision Concept Transformers for Medical Diagnosis" has been accepted at ECML-PKDD 2025!
 - *2025.05*: &nbsp;🎉 Four papers have been accepted at the Annual Meeting of the Association for Computational Linguistics (ACL 2025)!
 - *2025.05*: &nbsp;🎉 I'm happy to serve as Virtual Session Chair of NAACL 2025.